MikePodo/MikePodo/README.md

 ## Hey there!

 My name is Michael Podolsky, and I am a freshman studying computer science at the University of Las Vegas, Nevada.
-I am a musician and have been playing the guitar for 9 years.
+I am a musician and have been playing the guitar for over half my life.
 I taught myself how to code due to my fascination with technology, and I'm always eager to continue my learning in order to become a better programmer!

 ## I Am Currently Working On